will-mccarty/gsidiag_bin2txt/README.md

 `./gsidiag_bin2txt.x diagfile.bin`
 and it will return a diagfile.txt.
 Some running options are available via the file's namelist, and you should read gsidiag_bin2txt.nl.README for information on that.

+### Example
+Included with the package is one example file.
+Once you have an executable, you can test it by running:
+`./gsidiag_bin2txt.x example_data/x0014_so14.diag_amsua_n18_ges.20140201_00z.bin`
+This should generate:
+`example_data/x0014_so14.diag_amsua_n18_ges.20140201_00z.txt`
+After this is generated, you can compare against:
+`example_data/x0014_so14.diag_amsua_n18_ges.20140201_00z.txt.OUT`
+and hopefully you should get a zero-diff result.
+The .OUT file is included with the distribution.

 Contact Info
 ------------
-This was written by Will McCarty at the GMAO/GSFC.
-If you have any questions, feel free to email at his NASA address ([available here](http://gmao.gsfc.nasa.gov/personnel.php)).
+This was written by Will McCarty of the Global Modeling and Assimilation Office at NASA Goddard Space Flight Center.
+If you have any questions, feel free to contact him via the information [available here](http://gmao.gsfc.nasa.gov/personnel.php).